leonimella/api-ingresse/readme.md

 DB_DATABASE=/absolute/path/to/database/file-db.sqlite
 ```

-_**Optional**_: I recommend that you create a **.env.testing** file with another database configuration which will be used during HTTP Tests.
+_**Recommended**_: Create a **.env.testing** file with another database configuration which will be used during tests.
 This will prevent unwanted changes in your main db.

 Run composer